shakthi-20/electrospark/README.md

+DATA NORMALIZATION:

+ we have used Min-Max scaling for data normalization.
+Min-Max scaling scales the data to a fixed range, usually between 0 and 1.
+Here's how we have applied data normalization using Min-Max scaling in the load_data_from_file method. we first load the data from the CSV file and then use MinMaxScaler from sklearn.preprocessing to normalize the input features (X).
+The fit_transform method of MinMaxScaler calculates the minimum and maximum values of each feature and scales the features to a specified range (by default, 0 to 1).
+The normalized features (X_normalized) are then returned along with the labels (y).

+By normalizing the input features, we ensure that each feature contributes equally to the model's learning process, which can improve the performance of machine learning algorithms, especially neural networks.

 **Future Enhancements and Innovative Developments for Smart Farming**

 1. **Integration of Advanced Sensors**: In the future, we plan to integrate more advanced sensors such as hyperspectral imaging sensors, which can provide detailed information about plant health by capturing a wide range of wavelengths.
 These sensors can help in early detection of diseases, nutrient deficiencies, and other issues, enabling proactive intervention.